Consolidated operating results (cumulative)

 Supply and demand trends in Japan

-• The ice cream and functional food markets are expanding, and demand for related dairy ingredients is brisk.
+- The market for ice cream and functional foods is expanding, and demand for related dairy ingredients is strong.

 The Company’s situation